GenomeDK/genomedk-docs/system-status.rst

     We currently have an incident that influences some/all users.
 We are aware of the problem and working on a fix.
 This page will be updated when we know more.

+.. event:: Extreme heat in server room
+    :uid: downtime-220817
+    :start: 2021-09-01 18:00 +0200
+    :end: 2021-09-01 12:00 +0200
+    :tags: incident cooling-failure

+    We currently have an incident due to extreme heat in the server, which causes servers to shut down to avoid permanent damage.
+This influences all users.
+This page will be updated when we know more.

 .. event:: Problems with faststorage
     :uid: downtime-220817
     :start: 2021-08-17 19:00 +0200